KAR Auction Services (KAR) Q3 2017 Results - Earnings Call Transcript

 Ryan Brinkman - JPMorgan Securities LLC

 Very helpful.
 Thanks.
 And then, just finally on TradeRev.
-There have been a couple of questions already, but just curious if the decision to purchase the remainder now might have anything to do with your desire to expand internationally in an asset light way, maybe give us a little bit of an update on what some of your overseas trials have been doing like with our volume (36:33)in the UK et cetera?
+There have been a couple of questions already, but just curious if the decision to purchase the remainder now might have anything to do with your desire to expand internationally in an asset light way, maybe give us a little bit of an update on what some of your overseas trials have been doing like with our volume (36:33) in the UK et cetera?

 James P. Hallett - KAR Auction Services, Inc.